 Elterngeld is the financial benefits that you receive as a parent.
 These benefits are funded by the federal tax system and are offered for the first 12-14 months of the child’s life.
 If you are co-parenting, you have the option to split up 14 months of the parental benefits (eg. I took 10 months and my husband took 4 months).
 If you are a single parent, you can get up to 12 months of parental benefits.
 When you receive Elterngeld, you will also be on maternity/paternity leave (hence why the government supports you financially, so you can stay home and help raise your child).

-The Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth has put together an excellent document in English which goes into great detail (153 pages to be exact) about the parental allowance, the Parental Allowance Plus program and parental leave.
+The Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth has put together an excellent document in English that goes into great detail (153 pages to be exact) about the parental allowance, the Parental Allowance Plus program, and parental leave.

 To apply for your parental benefits you will need to submit the following documents to the Jungendamt: